 First, I believe every city in the world has its own advantages and disadvantages.
 If the advantages outweigh the disadvantages, the better.
 Nairobi is no exception, it is the capital of Kenya.
-This means it is the most busy town in Kenya, working on a 24 hour basis.
-Below are some of the the problems you must be ready to face when moving to Nairobi.
+This means it is the busiest town in Kenya, working on a 24-hour basis.
+Below are some of the problems you must be ready to face when moving to Nairobi.

 1. Traffic jam